j-d-b/tas-server/README.md

 ### Core
 * Configure CORS
 * Re-assess which appt fields can be updated after booking
-* CASCADE on DELETE of user or appt
 * Production-quality transactional emails

 ### Cleanup